Jackie DeAngelis: Age, Net Worth & Fox Business Career 2026

 Childhood & Family Background

 Jackie grew up in Alpine, New Jersey, a wealthy borough in Bergen County known for its large estates and high household incomes.
 Her father was Louis G. DeAngelis Jr., who passed away on March 16, 2022.
 Her mother, Elizabeth DeAngelis, is still living.
-She also has a brother, though his name has not been made public.
+She also has a brother named Louis George DeAngelis, though he maintains a private life away from public attention.

 Her Italian-American family valued education and discipline.
 Her mother pushed her toward financial literacy from an early age – something Jackie has admitted she resisted.
 In interviews, she has said she “hated finance” as a child.
 That makes her eventual career covering global energy markets and Wall Street all the more surprising and interesting.